halvardssm/habit-tracker/README.md

 1. Run `source env/bin/activate` to start the virtual environment
 2. Run `pip install -r requirements.txt` to install the dependencies

+### Seed example data

+1. Run `python src/db_seed.py`

+This will seed the database with 5 habits and their tasks with past tasks completed.

+### Remove data

+Delete the file called `database.db`.

 ### Starting the app

 1. In one terminal window (don't forget to set up virtual env), run `python3 src/main.py`, dont close this terminal and simply leave it in the background.
 You can provide the argument `--port` to override the port (default 5000).